Lee Israel: Career

-In her 2008 memoir Can You Ever Forgive Me?, Israel claimed that in 1983, four years after the Kilgallen publication, she had received an advance from Macmillan Publishing to begin a project on Estee Lauder, "about whom Macmillan wanted an unauthorized biography — warts and all.
+In her 2008 memoir Can You Ever Forgive Me?, Israel claimed that in 1983, four years after the Kilgallen publication, she received an advance from Macmillan Publishing to begin a project on Estee Lauder, "about whom Macmillan wanted an unauthorized biography — warts and all.
 I accepted the offer though I didn't give a shit about her warts."
 Israel also claimed that Lauder repeatedly attempted to bribe her into dropping the project.
 In the book, Israel discredited Lauder's public statements that she was born into European aristocracy and attended church regularly in Palm Beach, Florida.
 In 1985, Lauder wrote an autobiography that her publisher timed to coincide with Israel's book.

 Israel's book was panned by critics and was a commercial failure.
 "I had made a mistake," Israel said of the episode.
 "Instead of taking a great deal of money from a woman rich as Oprah, I published a bad, unimportant book, rushed out in months to beat [Lauder's own memoir] to market."
 After this failure, Israel's career went into decline, compounded by alcoholism and a personality that some found difficult.